Rural idyll in the open-air museum Bad Windsheim

 We watch a farmer cleaning his carp pond.
 Another tends his vegetable garden.
 A third harnesses his horses to take them to the field.
 We watch the women farmers collect herbs to dry.
 There is always something new to discover.
 Finally, after our walk in the village wine tavern, we take a break with a currant juice spritzer.
 The tap of the tavern on the beer garden table behind us crows at full speed.
 His hens that romp around under our table are hardly impressed by it.

 Worth knowing about the open-air museum Bad Windsheim

 The Fränkische Freilandmuseum Bad Windsheim is located on the Eisweiherweg 1, 91438 Bad Windsheim, Tel.
 09841 66800.
 It is a destination for a weekend trip.
 Take time for the visit.
 It's worth it if you do not just want to look at the buildings from the outside.
-On the way there is a wine tavern, a beer garden in which Beer from Bad Windsheim and a restaurant (the latter two at the entrance of the museum grounds).
+On the way there is a wine tavern, a beer garden in which Beer from Bad Windsheim served, and a restaurant (the latter two at the entrance to the museum grounds).
 There we have Franconian specialties enjoyed.

 Franconian open-air museum

 Ice Lake Trail 1

 Open Air Museum Bad Windsheim Opening hours and prices